-When a significant CEQA impact is identified according to the thresholds described above, the project proponent will be required to identify feasible mitigation measures in order to reduce, avoid, or offset the impact.
-Although previous vehicle LOS impacts could be mitigated with locations specific vehicle level of service improvements, VMT impacts likely require mitigation of regional impacts through more behavioral changes.
-Enforcement of mitigation measures will still be subject to the mitigation monitoring requirements of CEQA, as well as the regular land use police powers of the County.
+The applicant is required, per CEQA, to identify feasible mitigation measures to mitigate the impact created by the project, to a level that is less than significant.
+Although previous vehicle LOS impacts could be mitigated with location specific vehicle level of service improvements, VMT impacts likely require mitigation of regional impacts through more behavioral changes.
+Enforcement of mitigation measures will still be subject to the mitigation monitoring requirements of CEQA, as well as the regular land use police authority of the County.
 These measures can also be incorporated as a part of plans, policies, regulations, or project designs.

-VMT mitigations are not necessarily physical improvements; rather, they are complex in nature and will significantly depend on changes in human behavior.
+VMT mitigations are not necessarily physical improvements; rather, they focus on reducing the demand for travel and depend on changes in human behavior.